kensanata/just-halberds/Knives.md

 *Death*.
 When a character dies, their land, buildings, animals, and weapons are divided fairly between surviving partners and children.

 *Children*.
-Raising a child as your own, allows it to inherit Education and Status up to 7 when it reaches 16 years of age.
+Raising a child as your own allows it to inherit Education and Status up to 7 when it reaches 16 years of age.
 Children raised by more than one parent get to chose which Education and Status they inherit.

 This game doesn’t care about the dangers of child birth, of disease, the difficulty of raising a family, the sanctity of marriage, the sex